 The Federal Energy Management Program's (FEMP) Distributed Energy and Energy Procurement initiative helps federal agencies accomplish their missions through investment in lasting and reliable energy-generation projects and purchases.

 For more than 30 years, FEMP has helped federal agencies with renewable energy projects.
-FEMP continues to support agencies with identifying and implementing distributed energy projects, including on-site renewable energy, battery storage, and combined heat and power technologies utilizing all available procurement options.
+FEMP continues to support agencies with identifying and implementing distributed energy projects, including on-site renewable energy, storage, and combined heat and power technologies utilizing all available on-site project financing options.

 FEMP also supports federal agencies with energy procurement, specifically off-site renewable energy purchases.